coyotewind/snow-fox/README.md

 ### How I Would Uplevel It:

-If I had mor time I would add more pages to this site.
+If I had more time I would add more pages to this site.